Is Li Auto Inc. (LI) a Keeper?

 China Renaissance gave a rating of “Buy” to LI, setting the target price at $37.20 in the report published on March 24th of the current year.

-Volatility was left at 8.38%, however, over the last 30 days, the volatility rate increased by 9.03%, as shares sank -4.42% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -40.07% lower at present.
+Volatility was left at 8.60%, however, over the last 30 days, the volatility rate increased by 8.39%, as shares surge +1.34% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -32.01% lower at present.

 Stock Fundamentals for LI